LigerzeroJager/BotArmy/README.md

 How to Build an Army v1.0

 Table of Contents
-Chapter 1 - Building the Barracks to Form an Army\\
-Chapter 2 - Queing Soldiers for Construction
+Chapter 1 - Building the Barracks to Form an Army\n Chapter 2 - Queing Soldiers for Construction
 Chapter 3 - Training Soldiers
 Chapter 4 - Sending them into battle